What's this about registration?

 How do I install SourceTree for Windows?

 Download the setup program then run it.
 Accept any confirmation messages and wait for the download of any required components to complete.
 If you are on Windows 7 and have never installed .Net 4.5 before, you may be asked to reboot (Windows 8 comes with this pre-installed).
-You do not need administrator rights to install and run SourceTree.
+You need administrator rights to install SourceTree but once installed any user can run it.

 Visual C++ 2010's resource compiler is reporting a LNK1123 error after installing SourceTree, what happened?